 - Frequency the range could have been better

 JL is famous for making great stereos with extemporary sound quality.
-And, this one too doesn’t disappoint.
-It produces clean and crisp sound and its punch on the bass is impressive.
+And, this one, too, doesn’t disappoint.
+It produces a clean and crisp sound, and its punch on the bass is impressive.

-The bass in deep and rich and is guaranteed to keep even the neighbors entertained.
+The bass is deep and rich and is guaranteed to keep even the neighbors entertained.